Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

     get(): T = x$delegate.getValue(thisRef, ::x)
 ```

-Here every access to such property (`x` in this case) becomes an [overloadable][Overloadable operators] form which is expanded into the following:
+Here every access to such property (`x` in this case) becomes an [overloadable][Operator overloading] form which is expanded into the following:

 ```kotlin
 e.getValue(thisRef, property)